Tanshaydar/SwissArmyLib/README.rst

 SwissArmyLib Maintained
 ============
-This is an unofficial fork of SwissArmyLib repository.
-I've used this library in many projects (both commercial and personal) and I still use it.
-However, instead of importing source code into the project every time, it'd be easier to maintain the .dll files.
+This is an unofficial fork of **SwissArmyLib** repository.
+I've used this library in many projects (*both commercial and personal*) and I still use it.
+However, instead of importing source code into the project every time, for me it'd be easier to maintain the **.dll** files.
+Hence this repo and integrations.

 ----